 JetBlue Mint is their premium class, offered on only select flights (typically longer-haul flights).
 While it isn’t officially called first class or business class, it’s very similar to the business class seats you’ll find on other airlines.
 Mint is the most premium experience on JetBlue.

-Currently, Mint is available on select cross-country, Latin American, and Caribbean daily flights, as well as all London flights.
+Currently, Mint is available on select cross-country, Latin American, and Caribbean daily flights, as well as London and Amsterdam flights.

 What premium travel amenities/perks do you get with flying JetBlue Mint?